dsibal2218/Pewlett-Hackard-Analysis/README.md

 ## Results of the Analysis

-1. There were 72,458 total employees who are eligible for retirement based on the birth date criteria, which is the potential amount of positions we will need to fill
+1. There were 72,458 total employees who are eligible for retirement based on the birth date criteria, which is the potential amount of positions we will need to fill.

 2. The breakdown of the retirees by position/title is below:

 <img width="222" alt="Screen Shot 2022-04-10 at 4 12 55 PM" src="https://user-images.githubusercontent.com/98235755/162637993-7b05db88-fce6-4958-91d9-c024a193632a.png">

-3. The query on the number of eligible employees being eligible for mentorship program (criteria based on being born in 1965) only returned 1549 employees.
+3. The query on the number of employees being eligible for mentorship program (criteria based on being born in 1965) only returned 1549 employees.
 Below is the breakdown by position.

 <img width="219" alt="Screen Shot 2022-04-10 at 4 20 44 PM" src="https://user-images.githubusercontent.com/98235755/162638242-d0168786-f908-4f86-9f14-8af778447613.png">

 4. Summary: Based on the above findings, it is clearly not enough qualified, retirement-ready employees to mentor the next generation of PH.
-Preparation-wise, I think it would be worth looking into the mentorship eligibility (e.g. adjusting the age limit), offering retiring age employees some casual hours (or asking for consultative service) to provide mentorship to the next generation or even evaluating the positions if whether or not they need to be filled or if some FTEs could be distributed to those with capacities.
+Preparation-wise, I think it would be worth looking into the mentorship eligibility (ie. adjusting the age limit), offering retiring age employees some casual hours (for consultative service) to provide mentorship to the next generation or even evaluating the positions if those retiring if whether or not they need to be filled or if some FTEs could be distributed to those with capacities.

-Moreover, an additional information I would look at is the breakdown of the retirement-eligible employees by dept and by position to see an impact to each dept and perhaps help figure out which deparment/position will need to get prioritized as we recruit or train new employees.
+Moreover, an additional information I would look at is the breakdown of the retirement-eligible employees by dept and by position to see an impact to each dept and perhaps help figure out which deparment/position will need to get prioritized as we recruit and train new employees.
 Below shows a section of the retiring employees total by dept and by title.
 The file is also saved in the Data folder.

 <img width="360" alt="Screen Shot 2022-04-10 at 4 53 41 PM" src="https://user-images.githubusercontent.com/98235755/162639409-01af16a9-6f0a-48fe-b073-0d597e8d9f07.png">